Inimesh/CV/README.md

 **Initiative and strategy**

 I believe that I am good at identifying bottlenecks and prioritising tasks.
-For the final project at Makers, for the first half of the week my team was getting bogged down in trying to work around an inaccessible open-banking API.
+For the final project at Makers, for the first half of the week my team was getting bogged down in trying to work around an inaccessible (must be FCA registered) open-banking API.
 This was causing us to become demoralised and anxious of approaching deadlines.
 I took it upon myself to re-assess our MVP and re-prioritise tasks for the team to focus efforts on building a useable proof-of-concept app with mock banking data.
 I believe this shift in priorities re-improved morale and led to us to have our MVP by the end of the week.

 ## Work Experience